ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.4 =
+* Feature - Integration with WordPay to allow paid team and player registrations.
+* Feature - New team gallery shortcode and widget for displaying a gallery of team logos.
+* Feature - Added support for player career totals based on calculated averages.
+* Tweak - Allow competitions to be selected for friendly matches.
+* Fix - Duplicate staff directory and Twitter templates.
+* Fix - Full time defaulting to 90 minutes.
+* Fix - Statistic format not reflected in meta box.
+* Fix - Shortcode button hook timing conflicts.
+* Preset - Swap par and score in golf preset.
+* Preset - Update all presets to reflect new career total type.

 = 2.3.2 =
 * Fix - Team in player statistics total row displaying as zero.